Mental Health And The Use of Technology

 Mental Fitness Is Easier Through Mental Health Tech

-Whether it’s access or embarrassment, mental health tech is breaking down barriers that keep people from seeking the advice of the mental health professional that can help them.
+Whether it’s access or embarrassment, the use of technology in mental health is breaking down barriers that keep people from seeking the advice of the mental health professional that can help them.
 Mental health care professionals are just a click away through digital therapy sessions, available in the privacy of a patient’s home.
-Mobile apps and wearables are available to ease mental stress through guided meditations, scientifically designed music, or the touch of gentle vibrations.
+The intertwining of technology and mental health has led to the development of mobile apps and wearables that are now available to ease mental stress through guided meditations, scientifically designed music, or the touch of gentle vibrations.

 Digital health technology is one of our specialties at December Labs, and we continue to help our partners bring new health technology to life.
 Our team was proud to partner with both Apollo Neuroscience and Brain.fm as they broke onto the mental health tech stage.
 We look forward to continuing to play a part in the development of healthcare technologies, and including those related to mental healthcare.